 The result of our sinful nature is that people now have a false self-confidence.
 People trust in their own strength and wisdom and glory in their own achievements.
 It is undeniable that mankind has made some marvelous advancements in many areas in which they put their confidence.
 The result of this confidence is that people believe that they can pull themselves out of the misery of this life.
 The self-help gurus and books give a sense that a better life is within the grasp of everyone.
 The reality is that the achievements and solutions of our modern times cannot save anyone.
 God’s grace in Christ Jesus is as necessary today as it ever was in the past.
 Our only hope rests in God’s grace alone.

 Christ’s work of salvation becomes our personal possession by faith alone.
-The scriptures are clear that no one is able to earn their own salvation by [works of the law]3 but that salvation is only possible through faith in Jesus Christ.
-Jesus Christ by his perfect obedience to the law and his sacrifice on the cross is the [righteous]4 one.
+The Scriptures are clear that no one is able to earn their own eternal well-being by doing good works but that salvation is only possible through faith in Jesus Christ.
+Jesus Christ by his perfect obedience to the law and his sacrifice on the cross is the only perfect one.
 His righteousness is imputed [that is attributed] to all those who believe.
-Jesus says that everyone who believes [trusts] in him will not [perish]5 but have eternal life.
+Jesus says that everyone who believes [trusts] in him will not perish eternally but enjoy eternal well-being.
 (John 3:16)

 Faith is the instrument by which God’s people embrace Christ’s perfect obedience.
 It is not faith itself that save, but Christ’s sacrifice.
 Faith simply looks to Christ as the Saviour and trusts that in his grace Christ will deliver us from our sins.
 This faith is not our own doing but it is a gift from the Lord.
 (Ephesians 2:8)